sarahmarie23/Jukebox-App/README.md

 ### Technical Architecture

 * The ability to make a Bluetooth connection.
+* * Storing information about the jukebox: type (vinyl or CD), name, model (for now we only have one model supported), connection status, last played song
-* A mapping of the jukebox buttons to the song titles.
+* *A mapping of the jukebox buttons to the song titles.
 For CDs, this will be a 2 digit CD and 2 digit track number.
-Vinyls will just use a 2 digit value.
+Vinyls will just use a 2 digit value.* A number keypad to make song selections.
+Future version will validate for CD and vinyl selections.
-* Discogs API for gathering song metadata
+* ~~Discogs API for gathering song metadata~~
-* Storing information about the jukebox: type (vinyl or CD), name, model (for now we only have one model supported), connection status, last played song

 ## Challenges and Open Questions

 **Getting Bluetooth working** - It seems a bit complicated and might take some time trying to get it to work.
 Ideally I’d get it to connect to an Arduino, since the actual final product would have one inside it.
 As an MVP demonstration, I could have it transmit Bluetooth data to my computer, and the data could be printed out in a terminal.
+It was a huge struggle to get Bluetooth working.
+It still has some complications, but I have proven that the app can transmit to and receive data from a microcontroller.
+More testing will be done on alternative components and microcontrollers to find the most appropriate device for the actual receiver.

 **Testing** - I won’t have a real jukebox or an actual receiver device to test the app with.
-As a solution, I will be simulating the app’s functionality by sending bluetooth signals to an Arduino that will then light in a certain sequence or display something on a screen.
+As a solution, I will be simulating the app’s functionality by sending Bluetooth signals to an Arduino that will then light in a certain sequence or display something on a screen.
 The finished app and device will work by transmitting a number that corresponds to the disc/song and the receiver will translate that number signal into the correct disc.

-**Getting data** - I need to do more research on how the song information will be put into the app.
+**Getting data** - This is something that will be two versions from now: *I need to do more research on how the song information will be put into the app.
 There’s the Spotify API, which has access to metadata, but it has a cost after 500 requests per month.
 And it wouldn’t have information about records.
 There is the Discogs database, which includes information on vinyl records and has an API to use.
-I could use a website like [https://45cat.com](https://45cat.com) and get the data straight from the website.
+I could use a website like [https://45cat.com](https://45cat.com) and get the data straight from the website.*

 **Using an API** - I’ve never used an API, will I be able to learn in time?
 Could be a knowledge limitation.
 To overcome this, I will start working on this early and do my best to not procrastinate.

 **Question 1:** How would users prefer to make song selections?
 I was told to make it like a remote with number buttons.
 Would customers prefer that (the MVP version) or would they want something more visual like scrolling through a playlist in a music player app (Spotify)?

 **Question 2:** How will the users create a playlist?
 The brute force method would be manually typing in each song name into a list mapped to the button number that corresponds to it in the jukebox.
 Ideally, they would search for the song name and then some data would be downloaded to create the playlist (album cover, artist, date).
 I need to get some opinions from others on what they would prefer.

+## Reflection on the initial app version (as what was submitted 6/5/24)

+### Accomplishing the stated objective

 # Mockup for the app